huggingface/blog/train-decision-transformers.md

 In a [previous post](https://huggingface.co/blog/decision-transformers), we announced the launch of Decision Transformers in the transformers library.
 This new technique of **using a Transformer as a Decision-making model** is getting increasingly popular.

-So today, **you’ll learn to train your first Offline Decision Transformer model from scratch to make a half-cheetah run.** We'll train it directly on a Google Colab that you can find here.
-[ADD THE COLAB LINK]
+So today, **you’ll learn to train your first Offline Decision Transformer model from scratch to make a half-cheetah run.** We'll train it directly on a Google Colab that you can find here 👉 https://github.com/huggingface/blog/blob/main/notebooks/101_train-decision-transformers.ipynb

 <figure class="image table text-center m-0 w-full">
     <video